python/cpython/Doc/library/idle.rst

    paragraph will be formatted to less than N columns, where N defaults to 72.

 Strip trailing whitespace
-   Remove trailing space and other whitespace characters after the last non-whitespace character of a line by applying str.rstrip to each line, including lines within multiline strings.
+   Remove trailing space and other :term:`whitespace` characters after the last non-whitespace character of a line by applying str.rstrip to each line, including lines within multiline strings.